lodauria/IoT_Group_Project/src/Devices/MonitorDevice/README.md

 For the network tests with IoT-Lab the board will be replaced with a IoT-Lab m3 that has a 6LoWPAN connection.

 ## MQTT TOPICS
-The monitors to show the signage are subscribed to the topic `assignment` and they accept messages with this format
+The monitors to show the signage are subscribed to the topic `dock/assign` and they accept messages with this format
 ```
 {
-"dock_id": 13,
+"dock_num": 13,
-"boat_id":"TS57845"
+"boat_id":"TS57845",
+"event":"0"
 }
 ```
 `dock_id` The dock assigned to the boat

-`boat_id` The plate of the boat
+`event = 0` means that a boat entering the marina `boat_id` The plate of the boat